kyprizel/testcookie-nginx-module/README.markdown

 -----------------
 **syntax:** *testcookie_secret &lt;string&gt;*

-**default:** *none*
+**default:** *required configuration directive*

 **context:** *http, server, location*

-Secret string, used in challenge cookie computation, better to be long but static to prevent cookie reset for legitimate users every server restart.
+Secret string, used in challenge cookie computation, should be 32 bytes or more, better to be long but static to prevent cookie reset for legitimate users every server restart.
-If set to *"random"* - new secret will be generated every server restart, not recomended(all cookies with previous key will be invalid), If not set, only value based on testcookie_session will be used.
+If set to *"random"* - new secret will be generated every server restart, not recomended(all cookies with previous key will be invalid),

 testcookie_session
 ------------------